-Completes a series of evening passes in the two weeks of the month.
-Commences a series of morning passes at the beginning of the fourth week of the month.
-Go to the "Heavens Above" website and follow the instructions to set-up for your location.
+Completes a series of evening passes in the first week of the month.

+Commences a series of morning passes at the end of the third week of the month.

+For details of this and other "Bright Satellites" go to the "Heavens Above" website and follow the instructions to set-up for your location.

 Alternatively go to the "spaceweather" website and click the "Flybys" button and follow the instructions to set-up forecasts for your location.

 Add to your "favourites".